rclevy/RotationCurveTiltedRings/README.md

 - In addition to these checks based on the rotation curve and fits, it is a good idea to inspect the residual velocity map (i.e., the difference between the input velocity map and the model velocity map).
 The figure below is taken from a review article entitled [*"The kinematics of spiral and irregular galaxies"* by van der Kruit and Allen (1978)](https://ui.adsabs.harvard.edu/abs/1978ARA%26A..16..103V/abstract) and shows a useful schematic for diagnosing systematic problems with the input parameters based on patterns in the residual velocity field:
 <img src="https://user-images.githubusercontent.com/14076216/112874376-df3ded00-9090-11eb-8905-ff4299ad6d5e.png" width="500">

+- Plotting the rings on top of the velocity field can also be useful.
+An example of this is shown in `FitCORotationCurves.py` below. **Note:** The PA is defined counter-clockwise relative to *North* (i.e., the +y-axis) whereas most plotting routines define angles counter-clockwise relative to the +x-axis.
+To accurately plot the rings, you will need to add 90 deg to the PA in the plotting command.
+See line 142 in `FitCORotationCurves.py` for an example.

 ## FitCORotationCurves.py